Validate your Data's Attributes with the AttributeValidator Transformer

 AttributeValidator adds two attributes to the feature if a test fails:

-• _fme_validation_message - the first failed test message for that the attribute being tested
+• _fme_validation_message - the first failed test message for the attribute being tested

 Error Attribute Error Message

-Once you have configured the AttributeValidator you can configure the workspace to generate a validation report or statistics.
-Refering to the bookmarks in the workspace:
+Once you have configured the AttributeValidator, you can configure the workspace to generate a validation report or statistics.
+Referring to the bookmarks in the workspace:

-Data Validation Report: The transformers in this bookmark create a list all the error messages and writes to a CSV file.
+Data Validation Report: The transformers in this bookmark create a list of all the error messages and write to a CSV file.
 If there are multiple error messages, as above, then ListExploder will split the feature into one feature for each message (creating three records for the error illustrated above).

 • Boolean: any error causes a failure of the dataset

-• Number of commissions: specific number of test failures causes the dataset to fail
+• Number of commissions:a specific number of test failures causes the dataset to fail

 AttributeValidator can be paired with the GeometryValidator to give complete validation of your spatial and non-spatial data.
-You can use the AttirbuteValidator in conjunction with the FeatureWriter.
-If the data fails validation, you have the opportunity to roll back the data load if the dataset fails the pass criteria you have set.
-Typically you’d have one AttributeValidator per feature type in your workspace.
+You can use the AttributeValidator in conjunction with the FeatureWriter.
+If the data fails validation, you have the opportunity to roll back the data load if the dataset fails to meet the set pass criteria.
+Typically, you’d have one AttributeValidator per feature type in your workspace.

 Results